Tartarhuga/IoT_TeamD/README.md

 ## Author

-Developed as part of an academic embedded systems project.
+Developed as part of an academic IOT project.
 Simon Says game implementation by **FranklinTheTeamLead**.